 GNU (GNU's Not Unix) was founded in 1983 by Richard M. Stallman after he was fed up with the closed source philosophy of UNIX.
-He wanted to create an OS that is "free as in freedom", meaning it adheres to the four principles of free software, which state that users' have to be
+He wanted to create an OS that is "free as in freedom", meaning it adheres to the four principles of free software, which state that users have to be

-1"Mini" here indicates that it didn't fill a whole room.

-- 0. able to run the program as they wish, for any purpose. - 1. able to study how the program works and can change it according to their wishes. - 2. able to redistribute copies to others, either free or for a fee. - 3. able to distribute modified versions to others, again either for free or for a fee.
+0. able to run the program as they wish, for any purpose.

+1. able to study how the program works and can change it according to their wishes.

+2. able to redistribute copies to others, either free or for a fee.

+3. able to distribute modified versions to others, again either for free or for a fee.